refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 	2 #include <nana/gui/widgets/label.hpp>
 	3 int main()
 	4 {
-	5 	nana::gui::form form;
+	5 	nana::form form;
-	6 	nana::gui::label label(form, 0, 0, 100, 20);
+	6 	nana::label label(form, 0, 0, 100, 20);
 	7 	label.caption(STR("Hello Nana"));
 	8 	form.show();
-	9 	nana::gui::exec();
+	9 	nana::exec();
 	  }
 \endcode

 Lines 1 and 2 include the definitions of class `form` and class `label` in namespace nana::gui.
 Every GUI application written with Nana C++ Library must include the header file nana/gui/wvl.hpp.

-Line 5 defines a nana::gui::form object.
+Line 5 defines a nana::form object.
 It is a window used for placing a label widget in this example.

-Line 6 defines a nana::gui::label object to display a text string.
+Line 6 defines a nana::label object to display a text string.
 The label object is created in the form.
 A widget is a visual element in the user interface.

 Line 7 sets the caption of label object.
 Every widget has a caption for displaying a title.
 In this line, there is a string within a macro named STR, this macro is a string wrapper used for easy switch the application between UNICODE and ASCII version.